One-Dimensional Polynomial Interpolation#

 Create an interpolating polynomial#

-To create an interpolating polynomial from scratch in Minterpy, follow these four main steps:
+To create an interpolating polynomial in Minterpy, follow these four main steps:

 Define the multi-index set: Specify the multi-index set that determines the structure of the polynomial.